 In the winter you can combine and snowmobile tour with a soak in their luxurious hot springs pool.
 Further north in Yellowstone near the Montana border you’ll find the primitive Boiling River Hot Springs.
 Because it’s primitive along the river’s edge, it’s off limits when the spring snowmelt raises the water level.
 This typically lasts until summer.

 In the middle of the state lies Hot Springs State Park in Thermopolis.
 Inside the park lies Star Plunge, which features a slew of hot springs fun including 2 large swimming pools, 2 hot tubs, 2 baby pools, 1 vapor cave, and 3 summer water slides.
 There’s also a large bathhouse, which is free to use.

 Or soak at Hellie’s Tepee Pools inside the park.
 The scenery is beautiful and will give you a wonderful view while you rest and relax.
 Being around nature will surely put you at ease.

 The southern part of Wyoming hides the hot springs town of Saratoga.
 Visitors here have two choices in mineral water soaking.
-The locals choice and most day visitors is the Hobo Hot Pool.
-It has 2 pools of varying temperature to accommodate guests.
-It’s also FREE TO USE!
+The locals’ choice and for most day visitors is the Hobo Hot Pool.
+It has 2 pools of varying temperatures to accommodate guests.
+It’s also free to use!